Leo1piece/tws-e-commerce-app_hackathon/README.md

 可以使用看 k get pods -n system
 the controller watches for Kubernetes Ingress or Service resources.
 In response, it creates the appropriate AWS Elastic Load Balancing resources

-he controller provisions the following resources:
+the controller provisions the following resources:

   Kubernetes Ingress
   The LBC creates an AWS Application Load Balancer (ALB) when you create a Kubernetes Ingress.
 Review the annotations you can apply to an Ingress resource.